OfqualGovUK/ofqual-recognition-frontend/README.md

     The URL of the B2C service used to authenticate.

 - **`AzureAdB2C:ClientId`**
-    The Application ID of the service we will be running .
+    The Application ID of the service we will be running.

 - **`AzureAdB2C:Domain`**
     The domain we will be authenticating under.